 North Sea Films

 I like tough, gritty and talented people – and my friend and film director Dana Altman possesses all three of these qualities in abundance.
 Almost twenty years ago I dumped a hot mess of a project on his desk and he didn’t run – and he hasn’t run since.
 Today we enjoy doing hard projects in film and television that make a difference in people’s lives.
-Dana and I are currently in partnership on both the GUARDIANS television series, and the Akicita – The Warrior feature film.
+Dana and I are currently in partnership on both the War On Top of the World television series, and the Akicita – The Warrior feature film.

 As both a producer and director Dana, and his company North Sea Films, are prolific, having produced seven feature films, three network television specials, seven documentaries and hundreds of commercials and corporate videos.
 Dana is also well-known as an “actor’s director” and he has worked with Oscar award contenders like the late Robin Williams, Julianne Moore and Liv Tyler, musical artists such as Paul McCartney, Tim McGraw and David Crosby, CEOs like Bill Gates and Warren Buffett, and sports icons like Peyton Manning, Bernhard Langer and the late Dan Weldon.
 For the past 10 years, North Sea has headquartered its operations out of its 14,000 square-foot production facility in downtown Omaha, Nebraska.